-It’s actually my husband Peter’s lip-smackingly scrumptious chocolate torte-I know, amazing right?
-Knew there was a reason I married him! ;)…Following this BBC recipe here but with his own little twist, I dine on this dessert at times of woe, jubilation and just for the sake of it- and what’s more, it’s got NO calories whatsoever, none I tell thee.
-OK, maybe 5.
+It’s actually my husband Peter’s lip-smackingly scrumptious chocolate torte that you see here-divine huh?
+Knew there was a reason I married him!;) …Following this BBC recipe here but with his own little twist, I like dine on this dreamy dessert at times of woe, jubilation and just for the sake of it, and what’s more, it’s got absolutely NO calories in it whatsoever, none I tell thee.
+OK, maybe 5!

-It’s light and delicious and super simple to make (not that I’d know as he always bakes it but he tells me it is and that’s what counts).
-Enjoy!
+Importantly, it’s super simple to make (not that I’d know as Peter always bakes it but he tells me it is, and Peter never lies).

 200g/7oz 70% dark chocolate, chopped